 the factual basis for the determination, including a summary of the test results relied upon for the determination;

-a statement that the Executive Officer shall provide to the manufacturer, upon request, all records material to the Executive Officer's determination and not otherwise subject to an exemption from disclosure under the California Public Records Act, Government Code section 6250 et seq.;
+a statement that the Executive Officer shall provide to the manufacturer, within 30 days upon request, all records material to the Executive Officer's determination and not otherwise subject to an exemption from disclosure under the California Public Records Act, Government Code section 6250 et seq.;

 a provision allowing the manufacturer no less than 90 days from the date of issuance of the notice to provide the Executive Officer with any information contesting the findings set forth in the notice; and

-a statement that if a final determination is made that the motor vehicle class is nonconforming, the manufacturer may be subject to appropriate corrective action, such as recall, along with monetary penalties.
+a statement that if a final determination is made that the motor vehicle class is nonconforming, the manufacturer may be subject to corrective action under subsection (f), such as recall, along with monetary penalties.

 Manufacturer Response to Notice of Determination of Nonconformance.
 Within the time period set by the Executive Officer in subsection (e)(6)(B)4. and any extensions of time granted under subsection (e)(6)(G), the manufacturer may provide to the Executive Officer any test results, data, or other information derived from vehicle testing or data collection to rebut or mitigate the results of the CARB testing, as follows.